Triconex Tricon CX Series Modules: CM3201S2 CPU Module

 Extending the operational life of a Tricon system by 5 to 10 years through strategic spare parts procurement is a documented and widely practiced asset protection strategy in the process industries.
 The financial logic is straightforward: a verified 4329 module sourced today at a fraction of the migration cost preserves the existing safety logic, avoids revalidation of the entire SIS, and defers capital expenditure to a planned budget cycle rather than an emergency one.
 Plant managers operating under asset integrity programs and functional safety standards (IEC 61511) recognize that maintaining a critical spare inventory for obsolete safety controllers is not optional — it is a risk management obligation.

-DriveKNMS applies a 5-step quality assurance process to all obsolete modules before shipment:
+DriveKNMS applies a 5-step quality assurance process to all obsolete modules before dispatch review:

 Q: How do I know the unit is genuine and not a counterfeit?